smabie/smabie.github.io/_posts/vol.md

 bottom left spot on the aforementioned two dimensional spectrum.
 A closely related (albeit far less popular) type of product that occupies the bottom middle is the leveraged ETF.
-A leveraged ETF seeks to obtain a daily exposure on an underlying index scaled by a constant $L$; which, at this time, is somewhere between -3 and 3.
-If $L < 0$, the ETF provides short exposure to the index and are often called \"bear\" ETFs;
+A leveraged ETF seeks to obtain a daily exposure on an underlying index scaled by a constant $l$; which, at this time, is somewhere between -3 and 3.
+If $l$ is less than zero, the ETF provides short exposure to the index and are often called
-conversely, if $L > 0$, the ETF provides long exposure to the index, commonly referred to as \"bull\" ETFs.
+\"bear\" ETFs; conversely, if $l$ is greater than zero, the ETF provides long exposure to the index, commonly referred to as \"bull\" ETFs.
 These securities are usually implemented by means of a rolling futures strategy.
 By rebalancing everyday, the ETFs eliminate the risk of ruin (in this case, losing more money than the fund\'s total value) and obviate the need for margin payments.

 In this piece, we will focus on the properties of leveraged bull ETFs, common misconceptions, and their role in an investors\' toolkit.